 Budgeting while you are on your trip is probably more important than in the saving stage since you most likely aren’t going to have any money coming in.
 You have no doubt worked your ass off while preparing for your big trip, forgoing nights out with friends, eating as cheaply as you can, and never buying anything that isn’t totally necessary.

-Now that the trip is here, you’re no doubt going to want to let loose a little bit, which is to be expected if you were on a super tight budget for months or even years leading up to the big trip.
+Now that the trip is here, you’re probably going to want to let loose a little bit, which is to be expected if you were on a super tight budget for months or even years leading up to the big trip.
 You’re going to have to rein it in a bit though, as you didn’t work that hard to blow your budget at the beginning of your trip.
 But if you’ve done your homework and planned your budget properly, you should know what you can comfortably spend on a daily basis.

 Keeping track of spending

 Everyone has a different way of tracking their spending.
 When at home, it’s nice to be able to use a site like Mint, which tracks everything for you.
 The problem with sites like Mint is that you still have to keep track of cash spending, and when you’re traveling, particularly in developing regions, you are most likely going to be pulling money out of the ATM and spending cash instead of using credit and debit cards.